containerum/kdc-docs/content/installation/packages/7bootstrap-workers.md

 Done!

-Now you can proceed to [configuring Flannel](/installation/packages/8flannel).
+Now you can proceed to [Calico set up](/installation/packages/8calico).